-A Bread Knife is a longish knife with a serrated (or “scalloped”) cutting edge.
+A bread knife is a long knife with a serrated (or “scalloped”) cutting edge.

-The longer the bread knife, the more versatile it is for all shapes of bread, even round ones.
-Ideally, look for one 9 to 10 inches (22 to 25 cm) long.
+The longer the bread knife, the truer the cut, and the more versatile it is for all shapes of bread, even round ones.
+Ideally, look for one 22 to 25 cm (9 to 10 inches) long.
+You will never regret having one too long.

 You can also get electric, cordless ones.

-Whether or not Bread Knives are dishwasher safe generally depends on the handle.
-Some need handwashing if the handle is wood and preserving the look of the wood is important to you.
+Whether or not bread knives are dishwasher safe generally depends on the handle.
+Some need handwashing if the handle is wood and preserving the look and long-life of the wood is important to you.